OpenKH/OpenKh/docs/tool/GUI.ModsManager/creatingMods.md

 * `assets` - A list of assets that will be modified when the mod runs.
   * See [`asset types`](#asset-types), for details on creating an asset.
 Some asset types will work on any game, while others are game specific.

+Additional optional fields for the mod.yml include:
+* `game` - If this mod is for a single specific game you can specify it here to ensure safe install
+* `speciications` -
+* `dependencies` -
+* `isCollection` - Specifies that this is a collection of mods, potentially cross game
+* `collectionGames` - A list of the short hand titles of the games the mod collection covers (accepted values: `kh1`, `kh2`, `bbs`, `Recom`, `kh3d`)

+Additional optional fields for Assets:
+* `game` - The game this specific asset belongs to when part of a mod collection
+* `collectionOptional` - Marks the asset as optionally installable, and sets it to show in the collecion settings pane

 While you are developing a mod you can create a folder inside the `mods` directory of the mod manager release.
 I.e.:

 `openkh/mods/<authorname>/<modname>`